mark-thompson01/raspberry-pi-5-dns-server-lab/README.md

 - Convert a Raspberry Pi 5 into a DNS server using either **DNSMasq** and **BIND9**.
 - Step-by-step walkthroughs on setting up both DNS software packages on Raspberry Pi OS.
 - Demonstrate proper **static IP configuration** and **DNS forwarding**.
-- Working with tools such as apt package manager, systemctl, nano, nmcli, and more
+- Working with tools such as apt package manager, systemctl, nano, nmcli, and more.
-- Verification of domain name resolution
+- Verification of domain name resolution.

 ---